uTaHanna/vaadin-simple-login/README.md

 1. Edit the application.properties file in the resources directory of the source code by adding<br>
 your MySQL credentials (the port in the file is the default of MySQL).<br>
 1. Build the source code with Maven and then run the project jar file generated.<br>
-Alternatively, a simpler way is to just open the source code on IntelliJ and click 'Run'.<br>
+Alternatively, a simpler way is to just open the source code on IntelliJ and click "Run".<br>
-1. Once Tomcat starts, go to localhost:8080/simple_login and click 'New User?' to sign up.<br>
+1. Once Tomcat starts, go to localhost:8080/simple_login and click "New User?" to sign up.<br>
 1. After registering the new user, sign in with the credentials.<br>

 For sign-up,<br>